hellmarbecker/blog/_posts/2022-06-26-new-in-druid-0-23-ingesting-kafka-keys-and-timestamps.markdown

 Likewise, a Kafka message always has a **timestamp**.
 In the absence of other information, this would be the time when the message has been produced into Kafka.
 But for many cases this is good enough, and again, with pre-0.23 Druid, you would have to create another timestamp field inside the message for it to be ingested.

-Lastly, **Kafka headers** are used by some system to track data provenance and lineage.
+Lastly, **Kafka headers** are used by some systems to track data provenance and lineage.
 In order to fit into the larger context of a data governance architecture, you would want to preserve and/or process Kafka headers as the data maakes its way into and through Druid.

 I am going to present a short tutorial that shows how to handle Kafka keys and timestamps within Druid.
 Headers work very similary and are left as an exercise for the reader.